 Today, I think it is a lot easier for kids to learn how to code.
-One reason is the much more visual ways to program.
-I really recommend everyone to check out the free communitiy https://scratch.mit.edu.
-Scratch is a programming language that makes it easy to create interactive art, stories, simulations, games and then share those creations online.
-You don’t need to have any earlier experience about coding at all!
+One reason is much more visual ways to program.
+I really recommend everyone to check out the free community https://scratch.mit.edu.
+Scratch is a programming language that makes it easy to create interactive art, stories, simulations, games, and then share those creations online.
+You don’t need to have any earlier experience in coding at all!

-I think the answer is as soon as they now how to read.
+I think the answer is as soon as they know how to read.

-Scratch has been designed for kids in the ages between 8-16, but it is not limited to that.
+Scratch has been designed for kids between the ages of 8-16, but it is not limited to that.
 Age doesn’t matter.
-According to the info on the community’s website, Scratch is availble in more than 150 countries and it has been translated into more than 40 languages.
+According to the info on the community’s website, Scratch is available in more than 150 countries and it has been translated into more than 40 languages.

 And, there is an option for the younger kids too.
-There is a a free app called ScratchJr, which is recommended for kids in the ages between 5-7.
+There is a free app called ScratchJr, which is recommended for kids between the ages of 5-7.
 One small drawback with that app is, that it is only available in a few languages, for the time being.

-Kids of today likely interract with new technology daily.
-They know how to send a text, how to search for information, how to take photos, how to play games and so on.
-Kids know how to use the new technology, but they don’t know how it works.
+Kids of today likely interact with new technology daily.
+They know how to send a text, how to search for information, how to take photos, how to play games, and so on.
+Kids know how to use new technology, but they don’t know how it works.
 I would like to compare this to being able to read.
-The ability to read, enables the possibilities to learn even more, i.e. you can read more books to gain more knowledge.
+The ability to read, enables the possibilities to learn, even more, i.e. you can read more books to gain more knowledge.